Combined Degrees, Academic Programs & Special Interest Areas

-Applications for the combined degree program must be obtained from and submitted to the Bloomberg School and will be reviewed by the admissions committees of both the Bloomberg School and the Carey Business School.
+Applications for the combined degree program must be obtained from and submitted to the Bloomberg School of Public Health and will be reviewed by the admissions committees of both Schools.

 The Bloomberg School offers combined degree programs in law and public health that prepare students in the overlapping fields of law, public health, policy and ethics.

 Eligible candidates must apply and be accepted into the full-time MPH program at the Bloomberg School and also separately apply and be accepted into the full-time program at Georgetown University Law Center, which was our original partner; or into another accredited U.S. law school for the Juris Doctor degree.

 Students in the JD/MPH program will earn a Juris Doctor degree from their accredited law school and a Master of Public Health degree from Johns Hopkins.